Tsering Tashi

-Tsering Tashi is an Indian politician serving as the MLA of Tawang Assembly constituency.
+Tsering Tashi is an Indian politician who served as the MLA of Tawang Assembly constituency from 2014 to 2024.
+He is a member of the Bharatiya Janata Party.

 Career

-He was elected as a member of Legislative Assembly of Arunachal Pradesh from the Tawang Constituency.
+He was first elected as a member of Legislative Assembly of Arunachal Pradesh from the Tawang Constituency in the 2014 Arunachal Pradesh Legislative Assembly election as an independent candidate, and was successfully re-elected in the 2019 election as a BJP candidate.